Firefighters warn of more bushfire devastation ahead of horror weekend

 “The winds are expected to be very strong, backed by 40-plus degree temperatures.
 We’ve got a lot of fires in the landscape we won’t contain.”

-There are also fresh fears for Sydney’s southwest over the Wollondilly fire.
+There are also fresh fears for Sydney’s south-west because of the Wollondilly fire.

-“It’s not about the number of firefighters — you could have 10,000 fire fighters on each fire we would not be able to get around these fires because where they’re burning is not easy to get to — there are no easy containment lines, we’d have to get earth moving in to try and create containment lines.
+“It’s not about the number of firefighters — you could have 10,000 fire fighters on each fire [and] we would not be able to get around these fires because where they’re burning is not easy to get to.
+There are no easy containment lines, we’d have to get earth moving [equipment] in to try to create containment lines.

-“It isn’t simple to try to get around these fires and that’s why I’m being upfront saying we won’t get around them and Saturday is not looking like it’s going to be a good day at all.
+“That’s why I’m being upfront saying we won’t get around them and Saturday is not looking like it’s going to be a good day at all.”

-“There is every potential that the conditions on Saturday will be as bad or worse than we saw yesterday.”

 Finn’s great escape